Lokelma (Sodium Zirconium Cyclosilicate Hydrate)

 Frequently Asked Questions

-Lokelma typically takes one to two days to start working effectively to lower your potassium levels.
+Lokelma typically takes one to two days to start working.

-No, do not stop taking Lokelma or change your dosage without checking with your doctor first.
-Your potassium levels need to be monitored.
+Do not stop taking Lokelma or change your dosage without consulting your doctor.

 Important Disclaimer